Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

 --filter-pattern "database connection failed"

-# Export logs to S3 (for later analysis)
+Export logs to S3 for archival analysis

 aws logs create-export-task \